Chemical analyses of boar taint

 About us

-The ISO 17025 accredited chemical laboratory at the Danish Meat Research Institute has been pioneering the development and implementation of chemical methods of boar taint detection with the analysis of skatole based on liquid chromatography (HPLC) in the 90´s and latest in the later 10’s, the simultaneous analysis of skatole and androstenone based on mass spectrometry (LDTD-MS/MS).
+The chemical laboratory has been pioneering the development and implementation of chemical methods of boar taint detection with the analysis of skatole based on liquid chromatography (HPLC) in the 90´s and latest in the later 10’s, the simultaneous analysis of skatole and androstenone based on mass spectrometry (LDTD-MS/MS).

 The analysis of samples using LDTD-MS-MS is now offered on commercial terms.